OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

 -

-This program seems very similar to the previous test_remotve_control_robot.py, and indeed the actions and sensory inputs are.
+This program seems very similar to the previous test_remote_control_robot.py, and indeed the actions and sensory inputs are.
 However, as we will see in the next section (i.e. next 'step' as they are called in this documentation), the code now largely consists of a Python class 'PetitCatController'.
 In the next section (i.e., 'step') we will explore how we can use class PetitCatController with other Python projects that want to interface with the robotic car.

+-

 <h1 style="font-size: 24px;">Step #4 --  Looking at the Code in the petitcat2.py Module" </h1>

+-

-If you look at the Python code, you see that this module provides a class to control the PetitCat robotic device, which by default is the robotic car.
+Go to your Python IDE (i.e., where you can develop Python programs).
+If you look at the Python code for petitcat2.py, you see that this module provides a class "PetitCatController" to control the PetitCat robotic device, which by default is the robotic car.

 The purpose is to ground your AI/AGI project in the real world by providing access to such embodiments.